 Payment deadlines: The following are

-Housing reservation and deposit (for housing booked by CSU Summer Arts): $200 Due on Friday, April 27, 2018 – check or money order payable to Trustees of the CSU
+Housing reservation and payment (for housing booked by Summer Arts): $(varies) Due on Friday, May 7, 2021—check or money order PAYABLE TO CSU SUMMER ARTS

-Enrollment Fee: (varies) Due on Friday, July 6, 2018 – electronic check, Visa or MasterCard payable to Fresno State
+Enrollment Fee: $(varies) Due on Friday, July 9, 2021—electronic check, Visa or MasterCard PAYABLE TO FRESNO STATE

-LA GUITARRA ESPAÑOLA SCHOLARSHIPS Eighty percent of CSU Summer Arts students receive some scholarship assistance.
-Scholarship awards range from $100 to $2000 and funds are not available for housing or travel costs.
+LA GUITARRA ESPAÑOLA SCHOLARSHIPSEighty percent of Summer Arts students receive some amount of scholarship assistance.
+Scholarship awards will range from $100 to $2,000.
+Scholarship funds are not available for housing or travel costs.

 To apply for scholarship assistance, please complete the Summer Arts scholarship application when you apply online for admission to the course.